kiriaze/presto/readme.md

 1. Clone repo recursively to include the submodule theme wordpress-starter. `git clone --recursive git@github.com:kiriaze/presto.git`
 2. Either copy or rename .env.example and update variables.
 3. Run `sh setup.sh`, which will open up a browser window to your app.
+	- Remove the .git file from app/content/themes/wordpress-starter, and rename the theme.
-4. (optional) Run `npm setup` within the wordpress-starter theme to get started.
+4. Run `npm setup` within the wordpress-starter theme to get started.

 ### Notes
 - Look at `composer.json` before running `sh setup.sh` incase you'd rather not install the plugins I've recommended.
 This has only been tested on a mac environment.